mrporterphysics/mrporterphysics.github.io/Presentations/Circular Motion/talks/CircularMotion2024.md

 ---

-# Why do the following move in circles?
+# Why do the following move in circles? <!--fit--->

+## What force or forces are keeping the object moving in a circle? <!--fit--->

 ---